BrightspaceUI/core/mixins/localize-mixin.md

 While [format.js](https://formatjs.io) has built-in support for date, time and number formatting, D2L has its own rules and also allows complex overriding of the standard locale settings (decimal separator, group separator, 24-hour clocks, etc.).

-To support these custom rules, `LocalizeMixin` exposes several methods for formatting and parsing dates, times, numbers and file sizes.
+To support these custom rules, the localization mixins expose several methods for formatting and parsing dates, times, numbers and file sizes.
 These simply leverage the [D2L Intl library](https://github.com/Brightspace/intl).

 ### Formatting Numbers (decimal and percent)